hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 - Implement support for elliptic curve cryptography in Java.
 - Support any system/architecture other than: Windows amd64, Linux amd64 and arm64, and MacOS amd64 and arm64.
 - Creation of the building artifacts and plugins for rust code.
+- This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution and loading of those keys is outside the scope of this proposal.

 ## Changes